openreferral/specification/README.md

-# OpenReferral
+# Open Referral

 Human Services Data Specification defines content that provides the minimum set of data for Information and Referral (I&R) applications as well as specialized service directory applications.
 Read the [spec here](Human%20Services%20Data%20Specification%20%20v1.0.md).

-Information about the OpenReferral Initiative is available [here](https://docs.google.com/document/d/17cJxF_1P6fafcsFJQERFQifKKc_kPbAKmAXwe2LWDcI/edit#) and at [http://openreferral.org](http://openreferral.org)
+Information about the Open Referral Initiative is available at [https://openreferral.org](https://openreferral.org)

 ## License